 Beautiful Feet Wellness, Jenny Footle:

-I also help women and girls gain confidence and physical health through exercise.
+I also help individuals gain confidence and physical health through exercise.
 When your life/value revolves around what your body looks like and what you can do with it, reorienting your brain and body is key in the healing & empowerment process.

 Freedom doesn’t come with a completion certificate.
 Instead, freedom is a journey that starts out as hard and scary, but can become life giving as you discover the depths of how you’ve been set free.
 The heart behind Beautiful Feet Wellness is encouraging people to move from surviving to thriving by discovering healing through fitness, self-care and appreciation, spiritual growth, and wellness practices.”

 Jenny Footle received a Bachelor's of Arts degree in International Relations with a focus on human rights and a minor in Dance in 2013, from Knox College, and holds certifications in Group Fitness, Zumba, yoga, wellness coaching, and personal training.
 She has been teaching various kinds of dance and fitness since 2008, and has been working with survivors of exploitation and the organizations that support them for over a decade, including 7 years in Denver.

 Maggie is a Colorado Native.
 Yoga has been a powerful part of her journey to a quiet mind and love for herself.
 Her yoga practice has helped her build a connection to her body and spirit, releasing anxiety and depression, among other things that weigh us down and hold us back from life.
 She has experience working in a mental health treatment center with girls looking for healing from the sex trade.
 She also has a passion and experience with serving the recovery community.
 Maggie holds a degree in Psychology from Metropolitan State University, a trauma informed yoga certification, and her 200 hour Yoga Teacher Training certification.
 She has a passion for sharing the beautiful gift of yoga and helping others feel safe in their bodies.